humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Accidentals ##

 By default, `fb` will not display any accidentals.
-Use the `-a` option (`--accidentals`) to display naturals, sharps and flats infront of the numbers.
+Use the `-a` option (`--accidentals`) to display naturals, sharps and flats in front of the numbers.

 {% include verovio.html